ddionisio/MateAnimator/README.md

 * Work with MechAnim. - allow change state, etc. and preview.
 * Work with Particles - allow play/pause/stop and preview.
 * Scene preview for Material property track.
-* Any other glitches with mouse events.
 * Camera transition fixes (too glitchy, maybe do something like UE4's director)

 ## DEBUG
 You can check the serialized data by setting the Inspector mode to Debug:
 * Select 'Debug' via the dropdown menu on the upper right header of the Inspector window.
-* You can see all the takes/tracks/keys within the Animate's inspector.
+* You can see all the tracks/keys in "Serialize Data".

 ## License
 MateAnimator is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License